samueljmillward/apprentice-boot-camp-fundamentals-3/README.md

 * **S12**: follow software designs and functional or technical specifications
 * **S10**: build, manage and deploy code into the relevant environment
 * **S14**: follow company, team or client approaches to continuous integration, version and source control
-* **S14**: follow company, team or client approaches to continuous integration, version and source control
+* **S14**: follow company, team or client approaches to continuous integration, version and source control.
+Test.

 ## Resources